-According to a 2016 study, more than 1/3 of American adults don’t get the recommended minimum seven hours of sleep per night.
-If you’re included in that group, you’ve likely heard (and tried) many tricks to get a better night’s sleep: Follow a set sleep schedule.
+According to a 2016 study, more than a third of American adults don’t get the recommended minimum seven hours of sleep per night.
+If you’re included in that group, you’ve likely heard (and tried) many tricks to get a better sleep: Follow a set sleep schedule.
 Drink sleep-inducing tea.
 Turn on a white noise machine.

 But when it comes to scoring quality shut-eye, what you don’t do is just as important.